EricHsia7/bus/README.md

 Your privacy and security are our top priorities.
 Your all data are stored locally, only used for improving your using experience, and not for advertising.

+## Concepts

+### Locations & Stops

+Locations and stops are different in some aspects.
+Stops are route-position pair, which means a stop can be only on a route, at single geolocation, and towards one direction.
+On the other hand, a location is a collection of such stops sharing the approximately same geolocation.

 ## Dependencies

 - **Packages**: See them in [package.json](./package.json).